Meet Kristen Suleman, LPC

 • I am an often overstimulated mom of one toddler and one havapoo dog

-• I am in a multicultural marriage
+• I am a wife in a multicultural marriage

 • I am a granddaughter of an immigrant